-However, one of the reasons I love to shop for produce at Walmart is their 100% freshness guarantee, which means that if I'm not completely satisfied with my produce purchase, I can just bring back my receipt to receive a full refund, no questions asked.
+However, this is one of the reasons I love to shop for produce at Walmart.
+Their 100% freshness guarantee means that if I’m not completely satisfied with my produce purchase, I can just bring back my receipt to receive a full refund, no questions asked.

-I know a lot of stores have a freshness guarantee, but Walmart's stands out because they don't even require you to bring the produce back into the store -- no hassle!
+I know a lot of stores have a freshness guarantee, but Walmart’s stands out to me because they don’t even require you to bring the produce back into the store — no hassle!

 Anyhow, back to to this yummy watermelon salsa recipe… If you’ve never considered swapping watermelon for tomatoes in a salsa recipe, you’ve been missing out!
 Light and fresh, with a touch of sweetness, this watermelon salsa is amazing on your favorite tortilla chips (Food Should Taste Good multigrain tortilla chips in this case).

 Turn up the heat by using diced jalapeño chile peppers or make it milder with Anaheim chile peppers.
 Either way, it’s a winner!

 Try these other yummy fresh salsa recipes:

 - Fresh Tomato Salsa Recipe — Sweet, juicy tomatoes, red onion for a little bite, cilantro, lime juice, and a little diced jalapeño pepper, plus a dash of salt are all you need for a deliciously homemade fresh tomato salsa… SO simple and packed with flavor!